emrecanacikgoz/awesome-conversational-agents/README.md

 ---

-## 📊 Appendix: Evaluation of Conversational Agents
+## 📊 Appendix A: Evaluation of Conversational Agents
 Although evaluating agents is beyond the scope of our paper, we include supplementary materials in the appendix that focus on the evaluation of Conversational Agents, specifically covering: (i) Tool Utilization Benchmarks and (ii) Conversational Task Completion Benchmarks.

 ### 1. Tool Utilization Benchmarks